This Place Is Where I'm Meant to Be

 A double bed faces their left, the sheets neatly made beneath the comforter.
 Digital clock on the nightstand beneath a lampshade, next to a box of tissues and a book.
 The ceiling slopes down away from them across the bed to end in a series of closets followed by a bay window to the right.
 An armchair facing a television set by the window, a towel thrown over its back, bedroom slippers stashed partway under it.

-To their right: a door leading off to the bathroom, and a floor-length mirror adjacent to it next to a dresser.
+To their right: a door leading off to the bathroom, and a full-length mirror adjacent to it next to a dresser.
 There's an open notepad lying on that, scribbled notes (in his handwriting, Jason notes unsettlingly; no, their handwriting) about some dog clothes company.
 A comb, a pair of scissors, several bottles of hair and facial products, a couple of pens, a small photo of Smudge and Sasan, loose change, a calendar with random dates circled and comments like "Mom's birthday" written next to them, a small box of mints…

 "I don't think we should be here," Mike says in a small voice.